Skip to main content

 Spokane probate house sale

-A daughter, son, or heir may be paying taxes and handling the property, but title still has to confirm who has legal authority to sell.
-That is where probate, letters, wills, heirs, and title requirements come in.
+An heir or family member may be handling the house, but title still has to confirm who has legal authority to sell.

 Useful when the owner passed and the house is still in their name